Udayk02/Imageviewer/README.md

 # Imageviewer
-Just a simple image viewer.
+Just a beginner's image viewer.
 No need to panic. ;)